-Level 4 Level 5 Level 6 (Hons) B1 Discuss the importance of engaging in personal and professional development, recognizing individual competence and responsibility for care provided.
-Reflect upon the importance of medicine administration and management in the context of the developing autonomous practitioner within the field of practice.
-Evaluate critically and select appropriate strategies to enhance personal and professional development of self and others, whilst recognising individual ability/competence within and beyond professional boundaries.
-B2 Demonstrate literacy, numeracy and digital technology skills within the field of practice.
-Apply literacy, numeracy and digital technology skills to ensure patient safety within the field of practice Evaluate critically the importance of management, leadership and supervision in order to deliver high quality care in a safe, non-threatening and professionally caring environment. В3 Consistently apply literacy, numeracy and digital technology skills to a range of healthcare situations within the field of practice.
-B4 Reflect analytically and use problem solving skills in a variety of situations in order to improve patient care within the field of practice.
+AUTOUGH ON THE CONTROL OF THE CONTRO Level 6 Level 7 B1 Evaluate critically and select appropriate strategies to enhance personal and professional development of self and others, whilst recognising individual ability/ competence within and beyond professional boundaries.
+Critically appraise and select appropriate strategies to enhance personal and professional development of self and others, whilst recognising individual ability/ competence within and beyond professional boundaries.
+B2 Evaluate critically the importance of management, leadership and supervision in order to deliver high quality care in a safe, non-threatening and professionally caring environment within the field of practice.
+Critically appraise the importance of management, leadership and supervision in order to deliver high quality care in a safe, non-threatening and professionally caring environment within the field of practice. В3 Consistently apply literacy, numeracy and digital technology skills to a range of healthcare situations within the field of practice.
+Consistently apply literacy, numeracy and digital technology skills to a range of healthcare situations within the field of practice.
+B4 Reflect analytically and use problem-solving skills in a variety of situations in order to improve patient care within the field of practice.
+Critically reflect and use problem-solving skills in a variety of situations in order to improve patient care within the field of practice.